 But when it comes to replacing used air filters, you’re going to need to spend a little more for the more efficient Medify replacement filters.

-Medify MA-14W Vs Levoit Core 300 Compact Air Purifier: Which Bet Won?
+Medify MA-14W Vs Levoit Core 300 Compact Air Purifier: Winner?

 Which product won the contest?
 It’s the Core 300 no doubt.
 It’s an award-winning device that looks really nice, is compact, and offers a relatively high CADR rating.
 Also, its replacement filters cost about 50% pricier than those of its competitor, the MA-14W.